reversesigh/cosmos_node-initial_setup/01_initial_setup.md

 Uncomment 'Port 22' and change '22' to 'xxxx' (xxxx = custom port #)

 Add `ActiveUsers username1 username2` to restrict ssh login to defined users only.
-This will prevent ssh logins using your node user account.
+This will prevent ssh logins using your `gaia` or node user account.

 Press CTRL+X and save your file